This site is provided and sponsored by

 Haupiri and Taramakau catchments, which would all require reasonably high

 levels of skill and fitness.
 In the Top Crooked hutbook the is an account of a trip up an old,

 the Taramakau side of the Kaimata Range.

-On the older maps a track is marked up the spur behind Top Crooked Hut
+There is an ancient NZFS up the spur behind Top Crooked Hut

-wash basin, a hearth brush and shovel, and a couple of old NZFS food bins.
+wash basin, 2 hearth brushes and shovels, some bags of coal, 2 perspex louvre panes, and 3 old NZFS food bins.